 February 20: In a bid to further compete with Snapchat, WhatsApp has launched a new feature called Status.
 Like Snapchat Stories, the new status feature lets users share photos and videos with friends which will disappear after a short period of time.
 WhatsApp dropped its longstanding text-based status updates when it introduced the new format but, following user feedback, the company later reintroduced the static statuses too.
 Users can now use both features independently.

-That’s right, it’s not setup automatically, nor does the app prompt you to do so.
-You’ll just have to go to Settings > Account > Two-step verification > Enable.
-Then add a six-digit PIN and backup email address and confirm.
+February 10: WhatsApp users can now enable two-step verification on their accounts for tighter security.
+It’s not setup automatically, nor does the app prompt you to do so, instead you’ll have to go to Settings > Account > Two-step verification > Enable.
+Then, add a six-digit PIN and backup email address and confirm.
 The next time you try to set up a device with your telephone number, you’ll be prompted for your PIN code.

 WhatsApp adds new emoji from Android 7.1

 February 4: All the Unicode 9 emoji introduced in Android 7.1 and iOS 10.2 have now been added to the WhatsApp beta app.
 With gender equality and new professions, to skin tones and more anthropomorphic figures, WhatsApp has an emoji to suit everyone.